alioualarbi/webhook-gke/README.md

+# Webhook
+With Webhook, you can easily test HTTP webhooks and other types of HTTP requests.

+Upon visiting the app, you get a random URL to send your requests and webhooks to, and they’re all

 # Webhook gke Configuration Sample
 The files in this directory should work with Google kubernetes Engine or Minikube, A local Rancher Configurations, or Docker configuration on a local machine.